just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 Covers the principles behind our compensation strategy, as well as benefits and medical provided to our team.

 ## Compensation Schedule
-  * Staff must submit hours for a given month at the end date of that month in order to be paid on time.
+  * Staff must submit hours for a given month within 24h of end date (PST) of that month in order to be paid on time.
   * Domestic (Canada) staff (with Canadian bank accounts) are paid within 1 week of the start of the month, for the prior period.
   * Other staff are paid within 2 weeks of the start of the month, for the prior period.
   * If you are not paid within this period, please contact our current book keeper.